jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/externalDocumentOnEnvelope/externalDocumentOnEnvelope.rst

 How to add an e-ink signature to external document
 ==================================================

-1. To add e-ink signature to the external document click on the signature field
+1. To add e-ink signature to the external document click the signature field

 .. image:: pic_externalDocument/ExternalDocumentEink.png
    :width: 600
    :align: center

 2. After this place signature where you want it to be and click.
-The signature can be changed by clicking on it.
+The signature can be changed by clicking it

 .. image:: pic_externalDocument/ExternalDocumentEinkDone.png
    :width: 600
    :align: center

-3. When this is done you can finish filling all mandatory fields and send the envelope - all signatures will be visible on it
+3. When this is done you can finish filling all mandatory fields and send the envelope - all signatures will be shown on it